WaywardFlame/Software-Engineering-Android-Project/README.md

 Anyways, we designed the car rental application, and even got some basic functionality in, such as creating an account, and logging into the app.
 I myself even personally designed and implemented a SQLite database, alongside a variety of Java methods for reading and writing data from and to the database.
 Now, storing that database on the user's phone probably isn't the best idea, but I figured it was fine given the relatively limited scope of the project.

 At the end of the day, it may not be much, but we did learn a lot.

+Disclaimer:

+If you are a student, feel free to take inspiration from this project, but know that we are not responsible for whatever consequences from your use of our code.
+Follow your professor's instructions, and be responsible.
+If you take some code from us, then be sure to credit us.

+Included in this repo is an .zip containing an apk of one of, if not, the last build we had of the project.
+You are happy to try out what little you can, if you can even get it running, as I remember having issues trying to download and run the apk because of antivirus detection from Google, Windows, or Android.
+I assure you, it is NOT a virus.
+Just a heads up.